woodser/monero-ts/docs/getting_started_guide/getting_started.md

 -->
 ## Creating an offline wallet generator

-An offline Monero wallet generator is a simple program that generates and displays a new wallet address along with that address's associated view and spend keys and mnemonic seed phrase.
-Offline wallet generators do not need to communicate with a Monero network to accomplish this task. transfer XMR or track a wallet's balance or outputs.
+An offline wallet generator creates and displays a new wallet address along with that address's associated view key, spend key, and mnemonic seed phrase.
+Offline wallet generators do not need to communicate with a Monero network, transfer XMR or track a wallet's balance or outputs.
+This makes the keys-only wallet the ideal basis for an offline wallet generator in monero-javascript.

-Monero-javascript provides a minimal implementation of its WebAssembly (Wasm) wallet called a keys-only wallet.
-Keys-only wallets can not initiate transfers, report their balances, or perform any other tasks that require communication with a Monero network.
+Monero-javascript provides a minimal Wasm wallet implementation called a keys-only wallet.
+Keys-only wallets can not initiate transfers, report their balances, or communication with a Monero network.
 The trade off for these limitations is a small file size - just under 1/5 that of a standard Wasm wallet.
-This makes it the ideal basis for an offline wallet generator.
+These characteristics make it the ideal basis for an offline wallet.

 ## Essential code